Picture by Benis Arapovic

-Sometimes people in business need a creative place at which to have productive conversations that are in out-of-the-ordinary locations.
-They allow for a fresh perspective.
+Sometimes people in business need a creative place in out-of-the-ordinary locations to have productive conversations.
+A walking meeting allows for a fresh perspective.

 Perhaps you have an employee whom you need to counsel.
 Or you might have a peer who needs encouragement.